Updated March 27, 2023

 - Its wide variety: there are a set of categorized protocols available, around 30 industrial protocols which are working to provide the best combination in terms of speed and costs.

-- Ethernet cables has a varying speed that easily precedes any Wi-Fi connections, for any work that requires high-speed Ethernet are preferred over Wi-Fi.
+- This cables has a varying speed that easily precedes any Wi-Fi connections, for any work that requires high-speed Ethernet are preferred over Wi-Fi.
 The max speed of WiFi are 866.7Mb/s whereas an Ethernet connection with CAT6 cables can easily offer you a speed of 10GB/sec.

 - There is a very low rate of latency to happen for any Ethernet connections, this is again a crucial factor as it creates a delay in transmission of data from devices to routers.

 - It is always more reliable over any other internet connection (let us say Wi-Fi), with the proper setup there won’t be any connection loss issue, Wi-Fi’s, on the other hand, is susceptible to interferences.

 - Security concerns are always there and worry any individuals or business owners since Wi-Fi is wireless connections they always are under a threat of hacking.
 Even the most secured wireless connection is not 100% safe whereas an Ethernet works on wired connections which also provides an additional security feature into it.
 A hacker has to plug the cable in order to misuse it.